• Skip to main content

 vegetables sautéing

-• Add garlic, thyme, bay leaves, parsley ½ tsp salt and ¼ tsp pepper.
+• Add garlic, thyme, bay leaves, parsley ½ teaspoon salt and ¼ teaspoon pepper.
 Stir and let cook for about 1 minute then add the tomato paste and cook another 3 minutes

 sautéed vegetables